Ömer Toprak: Bayer Leverkusen

 Bayer 04 Leverkusen signed Toprak as a replacement for newly retired Sami Hyypiä for a reported transfer fee of €2 to 3 million.
 He appeared in the match versus Dynamo Dresden in the 2011–12 DFB-Pokal but they were eliminated 4–3.
 In Bayer's first match against Mainz 05, he scored an own goal, causing his team to lose 2–0.
 He scored another own goal against Hertha BSC.
 Bayer managed to qualify to the Champions League round of 16, where they were eliminated by FC Barcelona.

 In January 2014, Toprak agreed a contract extension until 2018.

 Werder Bremen

 In August 2019, Toprak joined Werder Bremen on a year-long loan from Borussia Dortmund.
 Werder Bremen announced the deal includes an purchase obligation to permanently sign Toprak that would come into effect with a "high likelihood"; the reported transfer fee agreed for that case was reported as €5 to 6 million.
 The permanent signing took effect in July 2020.

 Antalyaspor

 On 30 June 2022, Toprak signed a two-year contract with Antalyaspor.

+He retired from playing in November 2024.